- About ERIC

 - State Mandates

-There is inherent when governments make new rules without full appreciation for the real world impact they may have on the lives of millions of beneficiaries – such as through added reporting, recordkeeping, compliance and other costs on employers.
-ERIC helps policymakers understand the importance and value of what America’s large companies are doing: providing health, retirement and compensation benefits to their employees and families across the country, along with well-being programs, innovations to improve the cost and quality of health care and retirement savings initiatives and incentives.
+ERIC realizes the inherent risk governments face if they make new rules without full appreciation for the real-world impact on the lives of millions of beneficiaries.
+Added reporting, recordkeeping, compliance, and other costs can hinder the employer’s ability to provide health, retirement, and compensation benefits.
+ERIC helps policymakers understand the importance and value of what America’s large companies are doing: providing benefits to their employees and families across the country, along with innovations to improve the cost and quality of health care, well-being programs, and retirement savings initiatives and incentives.

-New ways to tax, regulate or mandate employee benefits are being considering and developed all the time, at the federal level and in individual states and localities.
-These measures may be hundreds of pages of regulations or political statements not likely to advance.
-ERIC staff puts is all into perspective, distilling the key points, providing a real time analysis and interpretation, with relevant, actionable, understandable information.
-Our members tell us that when they receive an email from ERIC, they know it will cut through the legalese, be meaningful to them as a large employer plan sponsor and give them options on how to proceed.
+New ways to tax, regulate, or mandate employee benefits can be buried in hundreds of pages of federal, state, or local regulations.
+ERIC puts it all into perspective, including the likelihood the measures will advance.
+The ERIC staff distills key points, providing real-time analysis and interpretation with clear, relevant, and actionable information.
+When members receive an email from ERIC, they know it will cut through the legalese, deliver insights meaningful to them as a plan sponsor, and present options on how to proceed.

-ERIC informs members immediately whenever new proposals are being developed, or when new laws or regulations emerge, so members know whether they need to be concerned about them, what political and policy forces are behind the rule, and what next steps they and ERIC can take to address them.
+ERIC informs members immediately about proposals under development and when new laws or regulations emerge.
+Members know right away whether or not they need to be concerned, what political and policy forces are behind the rule, and the next steps they and ERIC can take to address them.

 Now is the time to become an ERIC member.
-To take the next step, and join your voice with your colleagues at other large employers shaping employee benefit and compensation public policy, please contact Deborah Chin, Senior Vice President for Strategic Development, at email@example.com or 202-789-1400.
+Add your voice to other large employers in shaping employee benefit and compensation policy.Take the next step by contacting Deborah Chin, Senior Vice President for Strategic Development, at firstname.lastname@example.org or 202-789-1400.

 Created by Matrix Group, International, Inc.